 Prague is one of the most affordable cities to live in the Schengen Area.
 Rather than using the Euro, though they use the Czech koruna (CZK).
 So, 1 EUR equals about 25 CZK for reference.

 Other than being a budget-friendly option, Prague also has great coworking and coliving spaces available.
 It’s also super easy to get around the city with their buses and trams as well.

 I can’t ignore the architecture in Prague either.
 No matter where you’re walking, you’ll find gorgeous buildings, especially in the Old Town.
 It’s rich with history and plenty of museums to visit on the weekends.

 If you’re interested in living in Prague, the Czech Republic offers a visa perfect for digital nomads.
-However, it’s only for freelancers or entrepreneurs who can tie their business to the Czech Republic in some way.
+However, it’s only for selected nationalities that work in IT or STEM.

 One of my favorite countries I’ve lived as a digital nomad has been Croatia.
 The first city I stayed in was Split, and it was absolutely wonderful!
 When I was there in February and March, the weather was mild and the town was pretty quiet because it was the off-season.

 Split has an incredible old city that runs along the sea and is built within Diocletian’s Palace.
 You’ll find shops, restaurants, and cafes within the palace and its winding limestone alleys.